Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool combines up to 20 Graph requests into one HTTP call, with a specific verb and resource (batching requests).
-It distinguishes from sibling tools, which are individual operations, by emphasizing batching multiple requests.
+The description explicitly states the tool 'Combine up to 20 Graph requests into a single HTTP call' with a specific verb and resource.
+It clearly differentiates from sibling tools which are individual Graph operations, making its unique batching purpose unmistakable.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.